Introduction

 If you're unable to apply online:

-- Download, print and complete the Application for an Individual Conveyancer's Licence – PDF.
+1. Download, print and complete Application for an individual conveyancer licence – PDF.

-- Make sure you have the required documentation, and then visit a service centre and submit your application.
+2. Make sure you have the required supporting documentation, and then visit a service centre to submit your application.

 More information

-- A person must not conduct a conveyancing business for fee or reward unless the person is the holder of a conveyancer's licence.
+• A person must not conduct a conveyancing business for fee or reward unless the person is the holder of a conveyancer's licence.
+(This does not apply to a person who is a solicitor or a barrister with a current practising certificate, or someone who conducts their conveyancing work in an incorporated legal practice, if that conveyancing work is overseen a barrister or solicitor.)